How Much Does a Kayak Weigh: Detailed Guide

 Transportation

-Heavier kayaks might require a roof rack or a kayak cart for easier transport of kayak.
-Lighter kayaks can often be carried by hand but consider the distance and ease of handling.
+Heavier kayaks often require a roof rack or a kayak cart for easier transport of kayak.
+You can carry lighter kayaks by hand, but consider the distance and how easy they are to handle.

 Storage